obdev/v-usb/usbdrv/Readme.txt

 See the EasyLogger example at http://www.obdev.at/avrusb/easylogger.html for code which calibrates the RC oscillator based on the USB frame clock.

+18 MHz Clock
+This module is closer to the USB specification because it performs an on the fly CRC check for incoming packets.
+Packets with invalid checksum are discarded as required by the spec.
+If you also implement checks for data PID toggling on application level (see option USB_CFG_CHECK_DATA_TOGGLING in usbconfig.h for more info), this ensures data integrity.
+Due to the CRC tables and alignment requirements, this code is bigger than modules for other clock rates.
+To activate this module, you must define USB_CFG_CHECK_CRC to 1 and USB_CFG_CLOCK_KHZ to 18000 in usbconfig.h.

 20 MHz Clock
 This module is for people who won't do it with less than the maximum.
 Since